tharindushakya/network-security-assessment-framework/BRANCHING_STRATEGY.md

 git tag -a v1.0.0 -m "Release v1.0.0" git push origin v1.0.0

+# IMPORTANT: All releases are built from 'release' branch only
+# GitHub Actions will automatically build packages from this branch

 # Merge to main (via PR for audit trail)
 git checkout main
 git merge release